-3 Enter the Name, Description and Slot options for your application.
-You must select the Comm Format as DATA - INT in the dialog box, otherwise the module will not communicate.
+3 Enter the Name, Description and Slot options for your application, using the values in the illustration above.
+You must select the Comm Format as Data - INT in the dialog box, otherwise the module will not communicate over the backplane of the CompactLogix rack.

 Click OK to continue.